Top tips for running a marathon

 One of the many ways you can raise funds to help us protect animals is running a marathon - it's a big challenge, but we're here to help and support you!

 Running a full marathon can seem like an insurmountable task, especially if it's your first time.
 If you decide to run a marathon to support our work in protecting animals all over the world, we'll be there for you at each step, supporting you and cheering you on.

-We caught up with our team member Miranda, who is a keen long-distance runner and is about to run the London marathon for the second time.
+We caught up with our team member Miranda, who is a keen long-distance runner and has run the London marathon twice.
 She has shared with us her top tips for running a marathon, from training to post-race care!

 Over to you, Miranda...

 To help keep myself motivated this I try to build my training into my everyday life so that it becomes second nature.
 For example, I take my running kit with me to work and run from work to home a couple of times a week.
 On my last run, I achieved seventeen miles!